-A full glint and glare assessment will be completed for the proposal and will consider effects on adjoining properties, road users and the adjacent railway.
+A full glint and glare assessment will be completed for the proposal and will consider effects on adjoining properties, road users.
 Given there is currently no local guidance as to standards for glare, the assessment will rely on the New South Wales Large Scale Solar Energy Guidelines (2022) for residential glare assessment and the Forge Solar Glare Hazard Analysis Tool software tool for consideration of road and rail glare.